Where do I begin?

 This is bullshit: “I will be the greatest jobs president that God ever created.
 I will bring back our jobs from China, from Mexico, from Japan, from so many places.
 I’ll bring back our jobs and I’ll bring back our money.”

 The truth is new jobs must be found in fields where we create an advantage; current jobs need protection from corporate greed; and job training is critical if we’re to fill positions that require specific skills.
-No one wants to hear the bad stuff, which is why certain politicians promise the moon, but here’s a dose of vinegar on earth: when someone can’t find a job where they are, they often move to where the job is, uprooting family, but then having the ability to clothe and feed said family.
+No one wants to hear the bad stuff, which is why certain politicians promise the moon, but here’s a dose of vinegar on earth: when someone can’t find a job where they are, they often move to where the job is, uprooting family, but then have the ability to clothe and feed said family.
 Apple isn’t going to build their products here in America no matter what Trump says.
 But holy cow, learn some tech stuff and I bet you can find a job among the 37 people-per-shift working at any Apple Store.
 AND you can play on their super cool iPad Pro whenever you want.

 Deep down, it’s the anti-intellectualism Trump encourages that makes me die a little bit each day.
 We send our children to classrooms for more than thirty hours per week, encourage them to graduate high school, promote the advantages of a college degree (Trump has an MBA from Penn’s Wharton School), and then embrace idiocy.
 Mike Huckabee, on “The Daily Show” a year ago, was promoting the value of Bubbas – southern guys who drive trucks – over Bubbles – city guys who drive BMWs.
 He asked hypothetically, if you’re on a country road and you get a flat tire, who do you hope drives by first?
 The Bubba with the truck or the Bubble with the Beemer?
 He thought the answer was obvious.
 Both Jon Stewart and I had the same reaction: we just want the guy who can change the goddamn flat!
 I don’t give a shit what he’s driving!
 My brother-in-law drives a Lexus, is a handsome soap opera star, intellectual, incredibly well read, and he’s the first person I call when I need someone who can find a stud in the wall on which to hang a hundred-pound flat screen television.
-He and my liberal friend with the Muslim terrorist-sounding name, Mosa K, could not only change the tires on my car but build the garage where I can park it after.
+He and my liberal fruit- and vegetable-growing friend with the Muslim name, Mosa K, could not only change the tires on my car but build the garage where I can park it after.
 And that’s only because I’m too busy building soccer goals to do it myself!
 (And the husband is too busy using his MBA to help him make a good living.)
 If we then read The New Yorker afterward, does that negate our value?

 But back to trade: the President of the United States should know how it works on a global level and how that affects the American worker and consumer.
 Trump does not.